 Keep in mind, you may have details on doors that require some brush work.
 Do that first and then smooth it out with a foam roller to finish the process to avoid brush marks.
 An alternative is to use a paint sprayer rather than rollers and brushes.

 Professional painters use a paint sprayer for a seamless finish, but I will say that they can be pretty expensive and you have to be proficient in using it.
 If it is your first time using a paint sprayer, you may want to get some practice under your belt before busting out cabinet painting.

 Lastly, reassemble your kitchen once your cabinets and doors are fully dried.
 This is the fun part!
 You get to admire your work!

 The Best Paints I’ve Found

 Now that you’ve decided to take on this DIY, you’ll want to pick out new paint to get you the best end result.
 You don’t need to invest in premium paint to get a professional finish.
-There are some great options out there to fit every person’s budget.
+There are some great cabinet paint brands out there to fit every person’s budget.

-This is actually the paint we used in our last house when we painted our kitchen.
+We used Behr’s Premium Semi-Gloss Cabinet and Trim paint at our last house.
 This is a popular choice, available at Home Depot.
-Since it is an enamel paint, this dries as a hard and durable finish that is excellent for cabinets.
-The semi-gloss paint was a great choice in our kitchen as it is washable and does not easily show grime and dirt.
+Since it is an enamel paint, this dries as a hard and durable finish that is excellent for your kitchen.
+The semi-gloss paint is a great choice in our kitchen as it is washable and does not easily show grime and dirt.